-The Board has determined that John F. Brinkley, Gary L. Convis, William G. Ferko, William L. Healey, Sidney R. Petersen and Robert Sroka are "independent" as defined by NASDAQ's listing standards.
-Additionally, the Board has determined that Robert F. Lentz remains a non-independent director for the present time due to his compensation as a consultant for Sypris Electronics, LLC prior to his election as a director in July 2012.
-Each of our Audit and Finance, Compensation, and Nominating and Governance committees is composed only of independent directors as identified below under the heading "Committees of the Board of Directors."
+The Board has determined that John F. Brinkley, Gary L. Convis, William G. Ferko, William L. Healey, Robert F. Lentz, Sidney R. Petersen and Robert Sroka are "independent" as defined by NASDAQ's listing standards.
+Each of our Audit and Finance, Compensation, and Nominating and Governance Committees is composed only of independent directors as identified below under the heading "Committees of the Board of Directors."

-In December 2013, the independent directors selected William L. Healey to serve a one-year term as Lead Independent Director.
-Mr. Healey, as Lead Independent Director, presides over periodic independent sessions of the Board in which only independent directors participate.
+In December 2015, the independent directors selected Robert Sroka to serve an additional one-year term as Lead Independent Director.
+Mr. Sroka, as Lead Independent Director, presides over periodic independent sessions of the Board in which only independent directors participate.
 Additional information regarding the role of the Lead Independent Director is provided below under the heading "Board Leadership and Risk Oversight."
 Stockholders and other parties interested in communicating directly with the Lead Independent Director or with the independent directors as a group may do so by writing to the Lead Independent Director, c/o Sypris Solutions, Inc., 101 Bullitt Lane, Suite 450, Louisville, Kentucky 40222.